 CPF contributions are payable at the prevailing contribution rates and vary depending on the age and immigration status of an employee.
 Singapore permanent residents in the first and second years of their permanent resident status are subject to lower contribution rate unless they jointly apply with their employer to contribute at higher CPF contribution rates.

-As Singapore taxes income on territorial basis, stock options or share awards granted to employees while they are exercising employment in Singapore are regarded as Singapore sourced and reportable for tax purposes.
-Therefore, they generally become taxable when the stock options are exercised and/or when the shares are vested.
+Equity grants are considered Singapore sourced if they are granted in relation to a Singapore employment.
+If this is granted before / after or ultimately not in relation to a Singapore employment, this will not be Singapore sourced.
+Singapore sourced equity will be reportable and assessable to tax in Singapore generally when either the stock options are exercised and/or when the shares are vested.
 Where a sales moratorium is imposed, the taxable event is when the moratorium is lifted.
 In addition, deemed exercise rule will apply on the unexercised stock options or unvested share awards upon cessation of employment in Singapore.

 There is generally no tax on the date of grant of the stock options/share awards or on the proceeds upon the sale of the shares.